 Email is part of our lives both personally and in business communications.
 Because of that, it is even more important to learn how to communicate succinctly.
 This includes structuring your emails to make them easy to read.

 Lengthy emails with lots of text, especially those without paragraph breaks every several sentences, don’t get read.
 Instead, they get scanned — if that.

 What if the recipient is not interested or inclined to dive in?
 How you structure your email can make all the difference in the world.

 I’ve even caught myself scanning instead of reading when I am pressed for time.
 Haven’t you?

 Bullet points are your friend.
 Visually they don’t look like too much to tackle.
 With a quick scan, we can surmise that an email will be easy to read.
 That then leads to encouraging that the entire email gets read.

-That is why bullet points are your friends.
-Visually they don’t look like too much to tackle and subconsciously the recipient thinks they can acquire your points in little tid-bits so they are more likely to read your email in its entirety.
+Subconsciously the recipient thinks they can absorb your points in little tidbits.
+So they are more likely to read your email in its entirety.

 Email is Not Meant for ALL Communications